dragonfly-science/dragonfly-website/content/work/INZ-case-study/content.md

 logo: /work/INZ-case-study/inz-logo.png
 summary: Speeding up visa processing to save staff time and money
 tags: systems
+description: >
+  The front-end triage system we built for Immigration New Zealand can automatically assess each visa application and speed up processing.
 CTADescriptor: some text
 CTAButton: read more
 ---